-Colaptes auratus auratus, C. a. collaris
+Colaptes auratus auratus, C. A. LUTEUS, C. a. cANESCENS

 Documentation: Specimen: UNSM ZM6281, 6 Jul 1892 Lincoln, Lancaster Co.

-Taxonomy: Nine subspecies are recognized, four occurring south of the US and five from Texas northward (Pyle 1997).
-The latter five subspecies are separated into two subspecies groups, “red-shafted” and “yellow-shafted”.
-The three “red-shafted” subspecies are cafer of coastal Alaska to northern California, collaris of the southwestern USA, east to southwest Saskatchewan and south to Texas, and nanus of west Texas to northeast Mexico.
+Taxonomy: Nine or ten subspecies are recognized, four occurring south of the US and six from Texas northward (Pyle 1997, Wiebe and Moore 2020).
+The latter six subspecies are separated into two subspecies groups, “red-shafted” and “yellow-shafted”.
+The four “red-shafted” subspecies are cafer of coastal Alaska to northern California, collaris of the Pacific Slope from California south, canescens of the Rocky Mountains from southwestern Saskatchewan south to Texas, and nanus of west Texas to northeast Mexico.
 The “yellow-shafted” group consists of luteus (includes borealis) from central Alaska to eastern Canada, south to the northern edge of the USA, and auratus of the southeast USA, south of luteus, and west to eastern North and South Dakota, the eastern half of Nebraska, and most of Kansas and Oklahoma (mapped in National Geographic Birds of North America, 6th Edition).

 An interesting phenomenon occurring in several species, including Northern Flicker far east of the known hybrid zone, is reddening of primarily yellow feathers due to rhodoxanthin, “a rare carotenoid pigment of deep red hue” (Hudon and Mulvihill 2017).
 There is no apparent genetic cause of this increase in red pigment, but it is attributed to ingestion of the berries of two exotic shrubs, one of which, Tatarian honeysuckle (Lonicera tatarica), occurs in Nebraska (Hudon and Mulvihill 2017, Thomas Labedz, personal communication).
 In Nebraska this effect would be difficult to discern in winter as Northern (Red-shafted) Flickers occur over most of the state at that time, but any summer report of such birds might be attributable to Tatarian honeysuckle berry ingestion.

-Resident: According to Wiebe and Moore (2008), “Birds that breed north of 37–38°N migrate to wintering grounds in se.
+Resident: According to Wiebe and Moore (2020), “Birds that breed north of 37–38°N migrate to wintering grounds in se.
 U.S.; birds south of this latitude appear to be more or less resident.”
 Thus, since Nebraska lies entirely north of “37-38”, breeders in the state generally will be expected to leave the state during winter, although a few may attempt to overwinter in mild conditions.
 Bent (1939) cited notes by a Dr. Paul L. Errington on the winter-killing of flickers in central Iowa, that involved a study of the droppings of the three birds that he studied during winter; “it appeared that they were much weakened by improper food, too large a proportion of indigestible seeds, mainly those of the sumac, and not enough animal food, which ordinarily amounts to more than half of the average food supply.”

 - High counts: 50 at Fort Kearny SRA, Buffalo Co 15 May 2018, 40-50 in Lincoln Co 27 Mar 2004, 42 at Lincoln Saline Wetlands Nature Park, Lancaster Co 13 Apr 2018, and 40 at Fort Kearny SRA, 19 Apr 2001.

-- Breeding Phenology:
+- Breeding Phenology

 Nestlings: 23 May-20 Jun

-Fledglings: 25 Jun-21 Jul
+Fledglings: 5 Jun-21 Jul